The 12 PCI DSS Compliance Requirements: What You Need to Know

 PCI DSS REQUIREMENT 8: Identify and authenticate access to system components

 Requirement 8 stipulates that all users with access to cardholder data, and system assets in general, have a unique ID, allowing their activities and login events to be traced, tracked, and monitored.
 Each user should also create a strong password (consider following NIST password guidelines), and any other authentication tools (keys, cards, or multi-factor authentication applications) should be assigned to individual users.
 The point of this requirement is to ensure that all users are authorized and that any activity can easily be traced to an individual.
 Along with audit logs and audit trails, requirement 8 can help to prevent internal fraud and catch when a user’s login information may have been hacked, or an attacker has penetrated the organization’s defenses.
+PCI DSS 4.0 enhancements indicate that the MFA is required for all access to the cardholder data environment, including internal network access.

 Periodically performing validation that privileged access remains appropriate is another control organizations may want to consider as part of controlling user access.